insect-biome-atlas/happ/dardel/README.md

 This directory contains a configuration profile for the Dardel HPC system at PDC.

-You can read more about the [available partitions](https://www.pdc.kth.se/support/documents/run_jobs/job_scheduling.html#dardel-partitions) at and [compute nodes](https://www.pdc.kth.se/support/documents/run_jobs/job_scheduling.html#dardel-compute-nodes).
+Read more about the [available partitions](https://www.pdc.kth.se/support/documents/run_jobs/job_scheduling.html#dardel-partitions) and [compute nodes](https://www.pdc.kth.se/support/documents/run_jobs/job_scheduling.html#dardel-compute-nodes).

 ## Using the profile